JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-nginx-certbot

-Automatically create and renew website SSL certificates using the Let's Encrypt free certificate authority and its client *certbot*.
-Built on top of the Nginx server running on Debian.
-OpenSSL is used to automatically create the Diffie-Hellman parameters used during the initial handshake of some ciphers.
+Automatically create and renew website SSL certificates using the [Let's Encrypt][1] free certificate authority and its client [*certbot*][2].
+Built on top of the [official Nginx Docker images][9] (both Debian and Alpine), and uses OpenSSL/LibreSSL to automatically create the Diffie-Hellman parameters used during the initial handshake of some ciphers.

 > :information_source: The very first time this container is started it might take a long time before before it is ready to respond to requests.
 Read more